soupslurpr/BeauTyXT/CONTRIBUTING.md

 positions, angles, lighting, and polarities.
 It does not access the camera;
 physical autofocus, glare, and display moire need separate camera checks.

+The `QR decoder session` phase verifies repeated requests, separate scan sessions, NFC transfers during a scan, and cancellation through the real isolated worker.
+Its synthetic-frame timings do not measure camera latency.
+The opt-in `QR scanner worker lifecycle` phase requires camera permission and a camera scene without a QR code; it verifies worker release in the background and a fresh worker on resume.

 With AGP 9.4.1, the connected-test task's `--serial` filter throws an upstream immutable-list exception. `ANDROID_SERIAL=SERIAL` avoids that filter, but on the API 37 emulator the runner then passes an invalid Android user ID (`-2`) and